-1. M.C.
-Overalls work trousers
+1. The work trousers – M.C.
+Overalls

 £75, shop now

 In a similar utilitarian vein comes the renaissance of cargo pants.
 Yes, you heard that correctly – the ‘90s wardrobe staple is back next season.
 As usual, Mr P. has taken a considered approach to the matter, and come up with this understated take on the trend.
 Crafted from a soft linen and cotton blend that hangs just so, the slanted side pockets nod to classic cargo trousers, while the tapered fit and soft grey hue add a contemporary feel.
-Pair with a Breton tee and denim jacket, for a look that will take you into autumn and beyond.
+Pair with a Breton tee and denim jacket, for a look that will see you through autumn and beyond.

 £165, shop now